 What makes my Approach Holistic

-While my approach is rooted in Cognitive Behavioral Therapy, I also recognize that healing involves more than just the mind.
-That’s where the holistic element of my approach comes in.
+While my approach is rooted in CBT therapy, particularly Cognitive Behavioral Therapy, I also recognize that effective anxiety treatment involves more than just the mind.
+That’s where the holistic approach of my method comes into play.

-Traditional CBT focuses primarily on cognition, emotion, and behavior, while many holistic approaches emphasize the mind–body connection but may not always use structured, evidence-based methods.
-My approach brings these two worlds together — blending the scientific foundation of CBT with the restorative practices of holistic care.
+Traditional CBT focuses primarily on cognition, emotion, and behavior, while many holistic approaches emphasize the mind–body connection but may not always utilize structured, evidence-based methods.
+My approach effectively blends these two worlds — merging the scientific foundation of CBT with the restorative practices seen in holistic care.

-In addition to cognitive and behavioral strategies, I integrate:
+In addition to cognitive and behavioral strategies for depression therapy, I integrate:

-This integrative style allows therapy to reach both the mind and the body — helping clients not only change how they think, but also how they feel and live.
+This integrative style allows therapy to address both anxiety treatment and trauma therapy — helping clients not only change how they think but also how they feel and live.

 Holistic CBT helps bridge awareness and embodiment — pairing evidence-based tools with mindful, compassionate healing for the whole self.